Top of Page

 Any employee who tests positive for controlled substances or is found to have a breath alcohol level or blood alcohol level greater than .02 while on duty, shall be subject to dismissal.

 • Additional Guidelines.
-The Chief Executive Officer or his/her designee may develop guidelines to implement this Policy consistent with its terms and Board Rule 4-4(h).
+The Chief Executive Officer or their designee may develop guidelines to implement this Policy consistent with its terms and Board Rule 4-4(h).

 The following Drug and Alcohol Free Workplace Statement shall be given to all applicants for employment or employees assigned to work on federal or state granted funded programs.
 The Statement may be incorporated in other Policy acknowledgements.